AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 In SQL (here MSSQL), **a recursion comes into play with a CTE, where we call the table we're currently evaluating.**

 As an example, we can use a recursion to generate a table of a range of dates with their corresponding day of the week.
-I ran this in the past a few times to filter out weekends for measuring a rough SLA estimate, or to fill in missing dates in a range of dates[^1].
+I ran this in the past a few times to filter out weekends for measuring a rough SLA estimate, or to fill in missing dates in a range of dates[^1]:

 [^1]: I later realized we already have a table just like this in our servers 🤦️, so maybe look for it before generating one yourself.

-Let's see how this looks: